โœ๏ธIntro to Screenwriting

 Why This Matters

-Plot points aren't just arbitrary story beats—they're the structural bones that hold your screenplay together.
-You're being tested on your ability to identify where these moments occur, why they function the way they do, and how they create momentum that keeps audiences engaged.
-Understanding plot points means understanding cause and effect in storytelling: each turning point creates consequences that ripple forward, forcing characters to make choices that reveal who they truly are.
+Plot points are the structural bones that hold your screenplay together.
+They're not arbitrary story beats; they're turning points where the story must change direction.
+For this course, you need to identify where these moments occur, why they function the way they do, and how they create momentum that keeps audiences engaged.

-The key insight here is that plot points work in relationship to each other.
-An inciting incident only matters because it disrupts a status quo; a climax only lands because earlier plot points raised the stakes.
-When you're analyzing screenplays or writing your own, don't just memorize where Act Two begins—know what emotional and narrative function each plot point serves.
+The thing that makes plot points click is understanding that they work in relationship to each other.
+An inciting incident only matters because it disrupts a status quo.
+A climax only lands because earlier plot points raised the stakes.
+When you're analyzing screenplays or writing your own, don't just memorize where Act Two begins.
+Know what emotional and narrative function each plot point serves.
 That's what separates surface-level understanding from genuine craft.

 Setup and Departure